dharmit/microos-toolbox/toolbox.1.md

 The root filesystem can be found at `/media/root`.
 In a "user toolbox" (i.e., one started with `toolbox -u`) the user's home directory is available in the usual place (`/home/$USER`).

+The "user toolbox" (`toolbox -u` command) does not work for the user `root` and would not be useful anyway.

 The following options are available in `toolbox`:

 * `-h` or `--help`: Shows the help message